-The large number of staff and students in the Department provides an environment which is very beneficial to research students because:
+The large number of staff and students in the Department of Psychological Medicine at King's College London provides an environment which is very beneficial to research students because:

 The Head of the Department is Professor Ulrike Schmidt, Professor of Eating Disorders.

 The department is research-led but in addition, has a broad teaching and clinical remit.
 The mental health problems of particular interest are those of the common mental disorders, such as anxiety, depression, eating disorders, liaison psychiatry, military mental health, perinatal psychiatry, and stress related disorders.

 All of the research groups work closely with service users, their families, and healthy volunteers i.e in relation to clinical projects.
 The research groups are:

 - General Hospital Psychiatry

 - King's Centre for Military Health Research

 - Mental Health, Ethics and Law